Chapter 6 - Shorting Yield

 TLDR

-Recall that you can on Pendle into one that represents the principal (PT) and one that represents the yield (YT).
+Recall that you can split your yield-bearing asset on Pendle into one that represents the principal (PT) and one that represents the yield (YT).
 You can sell or buy these tokens on the Pendle market to bet on the changes in yield.
 For example, if you think the yield will go down, you can sell your YT and keep your PT.
 This way, you can secure a fixed rate of return and avoid losing money if the yield drops.
 This is called shorting yield.

 PT is a short yield position